 We study how sectoral commodity price fluctuations propagate through domestic production networks in small open economies.
 We provide a tractable model to highlight the key mechanisms of propagation of commodity prices on non-commodity sectors' prices and gross output.
-Evidence for a sample of 9 small open economies and 31 non-commodity sectors, confirms the main predictions of the model.
+Evidence for a sample of 9 small open economies and 31 non-commodity sectors, provides support for the role of domestic production networks in propagating commodity price shocks.